Nordeus/CrowdUserBundle/README.md

 CrowdUserBundle
 ========================

-CrowdUserBundle is Symfony bundle used for fetching users and authenticating them against Atlassian Crowd.
+CrowdUserBundle is a Symfony bundle used for fetching users and authenticating them against Atlassian Crowd.

 ---